Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Image Extraction
 -----------

-To facilitate the training of the outlier detection algorithm as well as the CNN, we now extract the multi-band imaging of our candidates, which includes only those output with probability predictions greater than or equal to 0.9.
+To prepare for training the outlier-detection algorithm and the CNN, we now extract the multi-band imaging of our candidates, restricted to those with probability predictions greater than or equal to 0.9.

-For this we need a few files, including the catalog names of the 80 priority candidates in our training sample (from Prescott+12), and the names of the training set LABs with bad R-band imaging, as these are not useful for either outlier detection or CNN training.
-These two files can be downloaded below.
+This step requires two supporting files: **(1)** the catalog names of the 80 priority candidates in our training sample (from `Prescott et al 2012 `<https://ui.adsabs.harvard.edu/abs/2012ApJ...748..125P/abstract>`_), and **(2)** the names of the training-set LABs with unusable R-band imaging, as these are excluded from both outlier detection and CNN training.
+These files can be downloaded below:

 - :download:`obj_name_80 <obj_name_80>`.
 - :download:`bad_r_names_866.txt <bad_r_names_866.txt>`.